sulu/SuluFormBundle/Resources/doc/dropzone.md

                 return;
             }

-            // On error destroy dropzones.
-            this.destroyDropzones();
+            // Destroy dropzones on form error to keep files. this.destroyDropzones();

             // Replace form with.